COVID-19-electronic-health-system/Corona-tracker/README.md

   - _note: used in old components that need to be converted to Material UI_

 __Back End / Database:__
-- [Blockstack](https://blockstack.org/about) blockchain implementation and tools with a mission to create a user owned internet
+- [Blockstack](https://blockstack.org/about) Blockstack apps protect your digital rights and are powered by the Stacks blockchain.
   - [Radiks (server)](https://github.com/blockstack/radiks-server) A server for indexing data in decentralized applications
   - [Radiks (client)](https://github.com/blockstack/radiks) A client-side framework for building model-driven decentralized applications
   - [Gaia](https://github.com/blockstack/gaia) A decentralied high-performance storage system